 <p>The natural consequence to the Stylesheets being simultaneously so difficult to maintain and being so central to the TEI Technical Council’s mission is that the Council spends a lot of its time trying to address issues in the Stylesheets.
 There is a monthly meeting devoted to the task, and it is not nearly enough.
 It is worth mentioning, though, that people other than those on the Council can contribute to the Stylesheets.
 In fact, the Stylesheets repository was deliberately (and some would say unwisely) separated from the repository used for the TEI Guidelines themselves in order to encourage and foster work on the Stylesheets by programmers other than those on the Council.
 This has not been entirely successful, though.
 Fewer than 4% of commits to the primary development branch are by people who have never served on the Council.</p>

 <p>Two of the authors (Bauman and Holmes) had been fantasizing about rewriting the Stylesheets from scratch for several years.
 In 2021 at the virtual TEI conference Holmes presented the paper cited above (<ref type="bibl" target="#holmes2021">Holmes 2021</ref>), laying out the argument that the Stylesheets are becoming a hindrance to progress within the TEI.
 It seemed that most Council members were quite sympathetic to Holmes’s position.
-Bauman saw this as an opportunity, and asked the Council to create a task force for the purpose of creating a new ODD processor from scratch that generates RELAX NG and Schematron schemas from the ODD language.
+Bauman saw this as an opportunity, and asked the Council to create a task force for the purpose of creating a new ODD processor (ATOP) from scratch that generates RELAX NG and Schematron schemas from the ODD language.
 This deliberately left out many of the tasks the Stylesheets perform.
 However, the Council feels that the only tasks performed by the Stylesheets that are core parts of its mission are (1) generation of the Guidelines themselves, (2) generation of custom documentation, and (3) generation of custom schemas.
 But even considering only those three core tasks, two are not covered by the charge to the new task force.
 This is for a variety of reasons, the largest of which is that another group is tackling the other activities that are part of the Council’s core mission: generating the Guidelines themselves and generating customized documentation.</p>

-<p>Thus ATOP will be an ODD processor that takes as input a chain of one or more ODD files and produces as output both a RELAX NG schema (representing the grammar expressed by the chained ODDs) and an ISO Schema (representing the additional ISO Schematron constraints in the chained ODDs), although the Schematron may be embedded in the RELAX NG, thus creating only a single file of output.
+<p>Thus ATOP will be an ODD processor that takes as input a chain of one or more ODD files and produces as output both a RELAX NG schema (representing the grammar expressed by the chained ODDs) and a Schematron Schema (representing the additional ISO Schematron constraints in the chained ODDs), although the Schematron constraints may be embedded in the RELAX NG, thus creating only a single file of output.
 That is to say, ATOP will not even perform ODD to DTD or ODD to W3C Schema processing, let alone TEI Lite to ePub3, DOCX to TEI, or ODD-with-Processing-Model to stylesheets.</p>

 </div>